Best Lightweight Hiking Shoes: Our Top 11 Picks

 At a little over a pound and a half, these are among the lightest waterproof hiking shoes out there.
 What’s even better is that they don’t forsake much in the way of stability and comfort.

-The X Ultra 3 GTX incorporates a Quicklace system with a plastic lock, four eyelets, and Kevlar laces.
-The laces slide into the apertures easily and equalize tightness as you walk (the same cannot be said of the laces in traditional hiking boots or most hiking shoes!)
+The X Ultra 4 GTX incorporates a Quicklace system with a plastic lock, four eyelets, and Kevlar laces.
+The laces slide into the apertures easily and equalize tightness as you walk.
+There is a mesh pocket at the top of the tongue where you can stow the excess laces, so they won’t be dangling around and annoying you.

 These Salomon shoes have a few other features worth mentioning.
 Firstly, a molded shank between the outsole and midsole offers extra lateral stability.
-Secondly, a wide forefoot (4.5″) that provides ample support while allowing your toes to spread naturally.
+Secondly, a wide forefoot that provides ample support while allowing your toes to spread naturally.
 Finally, a large brake lug at the back of the outsole prevents the heel from sliding out when going downhill.

 Key Features